junxit/us-congress-bills-115/metadata.md

 - 2018-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9076)
 - 2018-09-26 — The title of the measure was amended.
 Agreed to without objection.
 - 2018-09-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-12-13 — Passed Senate without amendment by Unanimous Consent.
+- 2018-12-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2018-12-13 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S7622)
+- 2018-12-13 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S7622)
+- 2018-12-17 — Message on Senate action sent to the House.
+- 2018-12-19 — Presented to President.
+- 2018-12-19 — Presented to President.
+- 2018-12-21 — Became Public Law No: 115-352.
+- 2018-12-21 — Became Public Law No: 115-352.
+- 2018-12-21 — Signed by President.
+- 2018-12-21 — Signed by President.